huma-engineering/huma-docs/data-collection/modules/physiological/heart-rate.md

 Heart rate variability measures the difference between your individual heartbeats.
 These fluctuations are undetectable without a specialised device, but can indicate current or future health problems, including heart conditions and mental health issues like anxiety and depression.

+Classification is the given outcome of the heart beat rhythm.
+The heart’s normal rhythm is between 60 and 100 beats per minute (bpm) while you are resting.
+Huma provides 2 possible heart rate classification outcome using Happitech's medical grade, Class IIa CE-certified SDK - Atrial Fibrillation and Normal Sinus Rhythm.

 ## How it works

 Patients have a number of ways in which to collect their heart rate reading: